seattlecoderdojo/RetroGamingWorkshop/README.md

 ## Session 3: Dojo Invaders (Space Invaders Clone)

-Improve your mastery of animation, handling a more aggressive game loop with many objects to track, collisions, and scoring.
+Improve your mastery of animation, sprite sheets, and collisions.

-## Session 4: Side Scrolling Platformer - Part I
+## Session 4: Dojo Invaders Part II

-Improve your mastery of layered backgrounds, arcade physics, and basic level design.
+Learn about tracking and moving a whole crowd of enemies, decomposing sprites, and scoring your game.

-## Session 5: Side Scrolling Platformer - Part II
+## Session 5: Side Scrolling Platformer - Part I

 Improve your mastery of building more complex levels, power ups, and game geometry.